 The great thing about buying into a franchise is you get a pre-existing business.
 They have the business model, the marketing, the advertising, the production – everything is included in the system.
 You’re never left wondering what you should do next – the system is there to help you every step of the way.
 People that invest at this level understand the type of support they are getting and value it highly.

 Yet, doesn’t that seem amazing?
 Investing hundreds of thousands of dollars in a franchise to start up a photography business?
 (Six of the eight were portrait related, one in video, and one in real estate) Especially when there are tons of other ways to get the support you need?

 How to Become a Six Figure Photographer

 So what are the most important parts of having a business system in place?

-Every day I get emails in my inbox, and see signs on the street corner promising instant wealth if I call a phone number or visit a website.
-I read about people that tried out a system for 30 days, and put five figures in their pocket.
-Sure, I suppose that happens once or twice here and there.
-But for the rest of us we have to take the time and dedication to put a system into place, and work at it until it works.
+Every day I get emails in my inbox and see signs on the street corner promising instant wealth if I call a phone number or visit a website.
+I read about people that tried out a system for 30 days and put five figures in their pocket.
+Sure, I suppose that happens once or twice, here and there.
+But for the rest of us, we have to take the time and dedication to put a system in place and work at it until it works.

 A system makes it easier.
 Whether you choose to develop the system yourself over 5 or 10 years, or you invest in a franchise for hundreds of thousands of dollars, its all about the system.